ayyub-humeid/music_task/README.md

 we will follow this formatt
 first query name then query formatt between ======
 ### Artists
-get all Artists with albums (relationship) them get the songs name that linked with album
+get all Artists with albums (relationship) then get the songs name that linked with album
 ==============================================
 query allArtists{
   allArtists{